jermnelson/intro2libsys/static/md/vita.md

 presentations, and badge assessments on various historical and current while also offering the following professional services:

 *   Coaching and consulting on extending library resources into the larger linked data ecosystem using AJAX, REST API, NoSQL, and semantic web systems.

-*  Software development and support for custom web apps developed to support internal and public linked-data, bibligraphic and digital archives using including but limited to the following Python, Flask, Django, Redis, Bootstrap, Knockoutjs, Redis, Solr, MySQL, Fedora Commons, MongoDB, all running on Ubuntu virtual machines on both public and private clouds.
+*   Software development and support for custom web apps developed to support internal and public linked-data, bibliographic and digital archives using including but limited to the following Python, Flask, Django, Redis, Bootstrap, Knockoutjs, Redis, Solr, MySQL, Fedora Commons, MongoDB, all running on Ubuntu virtual machines on both public and private clouds.

 2009/2012 Tomichi Informatics LLC: Founder/Primary Principal.
 Primary